 In the list below, I’ve spotlighted three open-ended creation tools that can help capture student experiences in the classroom.
 Students can use these tech tools to create a website, a video tutorial, or ebook that documents their learning.

-medrol vs prednisone is a free, website creation tool from Adobe.
+Spark Page is a free, website creation tool from Adobe.
 Accessible on a web browser or through their iPad app, the possiblilites for this tool are endless.
 Students can use Spark Page to document projects and combine images with text.
 Spark Page is an excellent tool for students to create a project proposal or share the process for a project.

 Explain Everything is a popular screencasting tool for students.
 It’s perfect for student-created tutorials.
 Students can record their voice and movement on their screen to create a tutorial similar to what they might see on Khan Academy.
 With Explain Everything students can show the steps needed to solve a math problem or capture a strategy student used during the school day.